LevineLab/CyanoProteome/README.md

 ### **`temperature_subclades`**

 This folder includes the growth curves, allocations, and rates under a range of temperatures for 4 clades of *Trichodesmium thiebautii* that vary in cell diameter, length, and colony morphology under environmental conditions (limited PO4 and access to phycosphere-related phosphorus (PRP)).
 We compared the outcomes at optimal temperatures of 27 °C and 29 °C.

+---

+## Relevant References

+Leles, S. G., & Levine, N. M. (2023).
+Mechanistic constraints on the trade-off between photosynthesis and respiration in response to warming.
+Science Advances, 9(35), eadh8043.

+Leles, S.G., Breithaupt, L., Krinos, A., Alexander, H., Moeller, H.V., Flanjak, L., Laufkotter, C., Litchman, E., Aranguren-Gassis, M. & Levine, N. M. (2025).
+New niches for larger phytoplankton in a warmer, more resource-limited ocean. bioRxiv, 2025-06.

+Cleveland, C. S., Bhatnagar, A. M., Barnes, S. J., Zhao, Y., & Webb, E. A. (2026).
+Genomics and biogeography of novel Trichodesmium isolates from the Sargasso Sea. bioRxiv, 2026-07.